redotvideo/revideo/README.md

 </p>
 <br/>

-# Motion Canvas

-Motion Canvas is two things:
+# ReVideo - Make videos with AI

+Revideo is

-- A TypeScript library that uses generators to program animations.
+- A typescript library to generate videos using AI
+- A collection of API wrappers for services used in generated videos (e.g. text-to-speech and text-to-image, see full list below)
-- An editor providing a real-time preview of said animations.
+- An editor to provide instant previews of generated videos

-It's a specialized tool designed to create informative vector animations and synchronize them with voice-overs.

-Aside from providing the preview, the editor allows you to edit certain aspects of the animation which could otherwise be tedious.
+- Forked from the amazing Motion Canvas

+Think of LangChain, but for video

-## Using Motion Canvas
+## Using ReVideo

-Check out our [getting started][docs] guide to learn how to use Motion Canvas.
+Check out our [getting started][docs] guide to learn how to use Revideo.

+## APIs currently supported

+- [ ] Elevenlabs
+- [ ] Dall-E
+- [ ] Stable Diffusion

-## Developing Motion Canvas locally
+## Developing Revideo locally

 The project is maintained as one monorepo containing the following packages: